Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual s

 We specialise to central charge $c=24$.
 The classification of these \voa{}s was conjectured by Schellekens, who proved that the weight-$1$ structure $V_1$ must be one of $71$ Lie algebras (either zero, abelian of rank $24$ or semisimple), referred to as Schellekens' list \cite{Sch93}.
-Rigorous and systematic classification proofs are given in \cite{Hoe17,MS23,ELMS21,HM22,MS21}, where it is shown (using at least three different approaches) that each of the $70$ Lie algebras is realised by exactly one nice, self-dual \voa{} of central charge $24$, with the notable exception that it is not known whether the moonshine module $V^\natural$ \cite{FLM88} is the unique such \voa{} $V$ with $V_1=\{0\}$.
+Rigorous and systematic classification proofs are given in \cite{Hoe17,MS23,ELMS21,HM22,MS21} (see also \cite{DSW23}), where it is shown using different approaches that each of the $70$ non-zero Lie algebras is realised by exactly one nice, self-dual \voa{} of central charge $24$, with the notable exception that it is not known whether the moonshine module $V^\natural$ \cite{FLM88} is the unique such \voa{} $V$ with $V_1=\{0\}$.

 In this text, we shall focus on the approach in \cite{Hoe17} based on associated lattices.
-If $V_1=\{0\}$, like for the moonshine module $V^\natural$, then also the associated lattice is zero and the corresponding decomposition $V\cong V\otimes\C\vac$ is ineffective.
+If $V_1$ vanishes, like for the moonshine module $V^\natural$, then also the associated lattice $L$ does and the corresponding decomposition $V\cong V\otimes\C\vac$ is ineffective.
 In the following, we assume that $V_1\neq\{0\}$ and hence $L\neq\{0\}$.
-Then $\langle V_1\rangle$ is a full \vosa{} of $V$.\footnote{This is not necessarily true any more in central charges greater than $24$.} It was shown in \cite{Hoe17} that the associated lattice $L$ is from one of $11$ lattice genera (see \autoref{table:11}).
-Indeed, it is proved (see also \cite{Lam20}) that the Heisenberg commutant $W=\Com_V(V_L)$ is isomorphic to
+For central charge $24$ it was shown in \cite{Hoe17,Lam20} that the Heisenberg commutant comes from the Leech lattice $\Lambda$ and an element in the Conway group $\Co_0=\O(\Lambda)$: \begin{prop} Let $V$ be a nice, self-dual \voa{} of central charge $24$ with $V_1\neq\{0\}$.
+Then its Heisenberg commutant $W$ is isomorphic to